METU Sailing Team: Racing in Urla, Bodrum, and Marmaris

 • On our boat I often trimmed the jib, but rotating through each position taught me how every role matters.

 • Helmsman: Steers the boat and keeps it on course.
+A calm helm keeps the crew focused during hectic pre-starts.

 References